vineetk1/conversational-transaction-bot/README.md

 * PyTorch version >= 1.6.0
 * Python version >= 3.8.5
 * PyTorch-Lightning version used is 0.10.0
-* Huggingface Transoformers version used is 3.3.1
+* Huggingface Transformers version used is 3.3.1

 Although not tested, this implementation could work with earlier versions of Python and PyTorch.
 ## Installation